Befriending the Bewildered

 We asked Sylvia, a Pioneer who works with refugees in the US, what life is like for the women.
 “Back in the Middle East, they have a social network,” she responds.
 “Their sisters, mothers, and friends all live close.
-Here they are isolated in apartments where they don’t know anyone, just sitting indoors just being depressed!
+But here they are isolated in apartments where they don’t know anyone, and just sitting indoors just being depressed!
 Relationships are huge in addressing that.”

 Pretty much everyone struggles with depression, Sylvia explains.
 “Homesickness is some of it.
 We know what that’s like from living overseas ourselves.
 But it’s multiplied way out, when you think about it, for refugees.
-I mean, when we were overseas we had people praying for us and excited about what we were doing, and felt God wanted us to go, and in the back of our minds, we knew we could always quit and come home.
+I mean, when we were overseas we had people praying for us and excited about what we were doing, and we also felt God wanted us to go.
+Besides that, in the back of our minds we knew we could always quit and come home.
 But it was still really hard!”

 As a result, “If I just go and spend a couple of hours with a woman, even with a language barrier… a couple hours drinking tea, that’s the social moment she really needed.
 Small thing, you think.
 But it can be really big to someone.”

-Sylvia’s husband John comes alongside men and others them friendship and help.
+Sylvia’s husband John comes alongside men and offers them friendship and help.
 “Relationships with men may mean helping them buy a car and get established,” he says.
-“Their lives have been upended; you’re helping them land on their feet.”
+“Their lives have been upended.
+You’re helping them land on their feet.”

 Some service opportunities are seasonal.
+Many who work with internationals include them in holiday celebrations or participate in their gatherings, but there are also some things that are more practical than social.
 “Starting in January I do taxes,” says John.
 “I probably did 13 people’s taxes this year.
-Mostly their taxes are pretty simple and they qualify for the free version of the tax software.
-You just sit next to them and help them understand the questions and file.”
+Mostly their taxes are pretty simple, so they qualify for the free version of the tax software.
+You just sit next to them and help them understand the questions, then file.”

 Would you like to support this kind of work as a partner or volunteer?
-Contact us about opportunities to connect.
+Ask our mission mentors about ideas and opportunities.